TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-encryption-tde-alwaysencrypted-akv.md

-### I am using TDE EKM with AKV, how can I extend my client secret/AAD Principle which expires/has expired
+### Extend an expired/expiring client secret and AAD Principle when using TDE EKM with AKV
-We need to update the SQL credential with new secrets.
+Use the following steps if you need to update the SQL credential with new secrets.

 1. Create a new secret within the registered application in AAD.